Residents of Lewis, Mason or Thurston County: Apply early for WA Cares. Join the interest list. Act Now.

 Long-Term Care Advocacy

-Do you or someone you know live in a long-term care facility?
-The Long-Term Care Ombudsman Program champions the interests, well-being, and rights of people who live in long-term care facilities such as nursing homes, adult family homes, and assisted-living facilities.
+The Long-Term Care Ombudsman Program champions the interests, well-being, and rights of people who live in places like nursing homes, adult family homes, and assisted living facilities.

 Ombudsman Program